 360:314.
-CENTURY PHILOSOPHY.
+19th CENTURY PHILOSOPHY.
+4 credits.

 Prerequisite, one course in philosophy or permission of instructor.
-An inquiry into the philosophically significant ideas of Hegel, Marx, Schopenhauser, Mill, Kierkegaard, and Nietzsche.
+An inquiry into the philosophically significant ideas of Hegel, Marx, Schopenhauer, Mill, Kierkegaard, and Nietzsche

 360:316.
 AMERICAN PHILOSOPHY.
 4 credits.

 Prerequisite, one course in philosophy or permission of instructor.
 The movement of ideas in America from Royce to the present.